udsm-dhis2-lab/d2-components/packages/dhis2-analytics/README.md

 # Function Analytics Library

 Javascript Library based on micro-service design pattern to support and improve the development of function indicators.
-Built with best practices in mind from the experience of writing function indicators with on [function maintenance app](https://play.dhis2.org/2.31.3/api/apps/Function-Maintanance-2/index.html#/).
+Built with best practices in mind from the experience of writing function indicators.

-For details on function maintenance visit it's [source codes](https://github.com/hisptz/function-maintenance), for online documentations visit [https://hisptz.github.io/function-analytics/](https://hisptz.github.io/function-analytics/), visit it's [source codes here](https://github.com/hisptz/function-analytics).

 Function analytics makes it easy for developers to focus on the business logic of their functions indicator while also considering the best way to perform analytics operations with out of the box performance execution strategy.